Federal Council (Switzerland): Election and composition

+In addition, Viktor Rossi (GLP) was newly elected as Federal Chancellor with 135 out of 245 votes cast in the second round of voting.
+Additionally Viola Amherd was elected President of the Swiss Confederation for the year 2024 and Karin Keller-Sutter was elected vice president of the Federal Council for the year 2024.
+Following the elections there was a departmental reshuffle. Élisabeth Baume-Schneider took over the Federal Department of Home Affairs vacated by Alain Berset and newly elected Beat Jans took over Baume-Schneiders Justice and Police Department.

-Election mode
+Election process

 The members of the Federal Council are elected for a term of four years by both chambers of the Federal Assembly sitting together as the United Federal Assembly.
 Each Federal Council seat is up for (re-)election in the order of seniority, beginning with the Councillor who had the longest term of office.
 The office holders are then elected individually by secret ballot by an absolute majority of the valid votes.
 Every adult Swiss citizen is eligible (and could even be elected against his own will), but in practice, only members of Parliament or more rarely, members of cantonal governments, are nominated by the political parties and receive a substantial number of votes.
 The voting is conducted in several rounds, under a form of exhaustive ballot.